Shahid-Bagwan/Docker-Templates/Next+PostgreSQL/Readme.md

 3. Modify the `Dockerfile.nextjs` and `Dockerfile.postgres` if necessary to meet your application's specific requirements.

+4. Remove the name of the language from dockerfile. just keep : Dockerfile.

-4. Run the following command to build and start the containers:
+5. Run the following command to build and start the containers:

    ```bash
    docker-compose up -d